MSL Board Certification (MSL- BC®)Elevating the MSL profession through higher standards of professionalism, competence, and industry recognition.

 Medical Science Liaison, Novocure

 Value of Certification

-The MSL-BC certification is the golden seal of excellence in the medical community field.
+The MSL-BC® is the golden seal of excellence within Medical Affairs and the MSL community.

-By committing to becoming an MSL-BC professional, you are promoting a higher level of professionalism, validating your competence by successfully meeting eligibility requirements and successfully passing a psychometrical validated certification, you’ve dedicated yourself to quality standards and have elevated yourself above your peers.
+By committing to becoming an MSL-BC® professional, you are promoting a higher level of professionalism, validating your competence by successfully meeting eligibility requirements and successfully passing a psychometrical validated certification exam, you’ve dedicated yourself to quality standards and have elevated yourself above your peers.

 When Can I Apply?

-The MSL Society is working to finalize development and anticipates the official launch of the MSL certification program by Summer, 2018.
+The MSL Society is working to finalize development and anticipates the official launch of the MSL certification program soon.

 MSL Certification Development Timeline